Maninder-cell/Car-Race-Game/README.md

 # Overdose race

-python should be install in your computer.
+python and pygame should be installed.

 clone this repository anywhere in your computer then just open final.py file in IDE or in python(IDLE) then run it,the game will be start.